Flash evaporation: Contrast with spray drying

 Spray drying is sometimes seen as a form of flash evaporation.
 However, although it is a form of liquid evaporation, it is quite different from flash evaporation.

 In spray drying, a slurry of very small solids is rapidly dried by suspension in a hot gas.
 The slurry is first atomized into very small liquid droplets which are then sprayed into a stream of hot dry air.
 The liquid rapidly evaporates leaving behind dry powder or dry solid granules.
 The dry powder or solid granules are recovered from the exhaust air by using cyclones, bag filters or electrostatic precipitators.

 Natural flash evaporation

-Natural flash vaporization or flash deposition may occur during earthquakes resulting in deposition of minerals held in supersaturated solutions, sometimes even valuable ore in the case of auriferous, gold-bearing, waters.
+Natural flash vaporization or flash deposition may occur during earthquakes, resulting in deposition of minerals held in supersaturated solutions, sometimes including valuable ore in the case of auriferous (gold-bearing) waters.
 This results when blocks of rock are rapidly pulled and pushed away from each other by jog faults.